On the Effects of Quantisation on Model Uncertainty in Bayesian Neural Networks: Experiments

 For the regression we consider UCI datasets (housing, concrete, energy, power, wine, yacht) whereas for classification we consider classifying MNIST digits and CIFAR-10 image datasets.
 We used a mixture of real data to control the complexity of the experiments and observe whether it affects the uncertainty estimation quality in a quantised regime.
 For the regression problem we consider an architecture with an input layer followed by 3 hidden layers with 100 nodes, each followed by a ReLU activation.
 For MNIST we implement the common LeNet-5~\citep{lecun1998gradient}, while for CIFAR-10 we implement ResNet-18~\citep{he2016deep} with BN and skip-connections enabled.
 Similarly to the datasets, we chose NN architectures of increasing complexity to explore how the uncertainty estimation is impacted by trailing quantisation errors coming from a reduced precision and deeper architectures.
 We considered image augmentations: rotation, brightness and horizontal shift and confusion datasets: FashionMNIST for MNIST and SVHN for CIFAR-10 experiments to measure the level of uncertainty on distant or shifted datasets.
 The hyperparameters for all experiments were hand-tuned with reference to validation error.

 From the quantisation point of view, we focus on quantisation of both weights and activations to improve on-device storage as well as computational efficiency.
 We considered $3\leq n \leq 8$ for weights (W) and $3\leq n \leq 7$ for activations (A) for all the proposed methods (MCD, BBB, SGHMC) and a standard pointwise implementation.
 We considered 1 bit lower precision for activations than for weights to avoid instruction overflow on our system.
 All experiments were repeated 3 times and we set $L=20$ for all methods.
 The code is available at \url{https://git.io/JtSJG}.
+Additional experiments and observations are in the appendix.